 GYO’s Seed Selection and Quality

 An alarmingly high number of buyers have had the unfortunate experience of receiving multiple seeds (in some cases, an entire order) that either completely failed to sprout or abruptly stopped growing at some point after sprouting.
 Some of these buyers realized something was amiss as soon as they opened the packaging, finding underdeveloped seeds that were smaller than they should be and white or gray in color.
 There have also been several cases of hermaphrodite plants growing from seeds that were advertised as feminized.
-GYO does not guarantee germination or seed quality, and there is, unfortunately, no recourse given when seed issues arise.
+GYO did not guarantee germination or seed quality, and there was, unfortunately, no recourse given when seed issues arise.